 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 4 days.
-Cookie dough balls freeze well for up to 3 months.
-Bake frozen cookie dough balls for an extra minute, no need to thaw.
+Cookie dough balls without coating in sugar freeze well for up to 3 months.
+Thaw for 30 minutes, coat each in sugar, then bake.
 Click here for my tips and tricks on freezing cookie dough.
 Baked cookies, with or without glaze, freeze well for up to 3 months.

 - Sweetened Shredded Coconut: I strongly recommend using sweetened shredded coconut because it’s moister than unsweetened and that makes a big difference in the cookie’s flavor, moisture, and texture.
 Knowing the texture and flavor will change, you can use unsweetened coconut flakes if that’s all you have.
 Give them a rough chop or pulse in the food processor as instructed in step 1.

 - Cornstarch: If you don’t have cornstarch, you can leave it out.
 It helps maintain a thicker, softer cookie but test batches without it were still intact and delicious.

 - Limes: You can use regular limes or key limes.
 Since they’re so tiny, you need at least 7-8 key limes for this amount of juice (in the dough and glaze) and zest.
 If using regular limes, you need about 3.
 Feel free to use lemon juice/zest instead of lime.
 I haven’t tested this recipe without citrus.
 If you want a plain coconut cookie, try these coconut macadamia nut cookies, skip the nuts, and add 1 teaspoon coconut extract when you beat in the vanilla extract.